tashbalrai/react-ts-demo/README.md

 I have tried to complete the task within the allocated time, but I wasn't able to add full unit tests for all the components.
 I have added few unit tests.
 Like, I have covered the unit test for `calculateTaxHelper()` function and for few other components.

+For Tax calculater, I have added funcationality for both Level 1 and Level 2.

 ### Installation

 Clone the repo and run the following command to install the application.